Donate books to help fund our work. Learn more→

 [ 34 ] Man kennt Goethe sehr wenig und weiß meist nicht, daß er eingeweiht war, sondern sagt einfach: Ein Dichter braucht solche Bilder. — Aber Goethe wußte, daß die Sonne in einem Reigen darinnensteht, und daß sie als Sonnengeist tönt!
 Daher bleibt Goethe auch in diesem Bilde und spricht weiter:

-[ 34 ] People know very little about Goethe and usually do not know that he was initiated, but simply say: A poet needs such images. - But Goethe knew that the sun is in a dance within it, and that it sounds like the spirit of the sun!
-That is why Goethe also remains in this image and continues:
+[ 34 ] People know very little about Goethe and are generally unaware that he was an initiate; they simply say: A poet needs such imagery. — But Goethe knew that the sun stands at the very center of a circle, and that it resounds as the spirit of the sun!
+That is why Goethe remains within this image and continues:

 Horchet! horcht dem Sturm der Horen!